nsidc/qgreenland/doc/CONTRIBUTING.md

 ### Lockfile

-Use `inv export > qgreenland/config/cfg-lock.json` to refresh this lockfile.
+Use `inv config.export > qgreenland/config/cfg-lock.json` to refresh this
+lockfile.
 This allows us to compare the results of configuration changes against the previous state.

 ## New configuration